aramder/aramder.github.io/animation/_posts/2026-2-22-ProCommander4-Teardown.md

 ## Disclaimer

-This analysis is based entirely on visual inspection of photographs — no firmware was extracted, no signals were probed, and no attempt was made to produce a schematic or any other detailed reverse engineering artifact.
-The interconnections shown in the block diagram above are inferred from datasheet-typical usage patterns and the physical proximity of components on the PCB, not from verified traces.
+This analysis is based entirely on visual inspection, component identification, and datasheet research.
+The block diagrams and interconnections are inferred from datasheet-typical usage patterns and the physical placement of components on the PCB, not from verified traces.
 Some assumptions are almost certainly wrong.

-This is purely a hobbyist exercise in engineering curiosity — meant to help others understand how a piece of show control hardware is put together at a high level.
-It is not a competitive analysis, not an attempt to replicate or undermine Weigl's product, and not a criticism of their engineering. <a href="https://www.weiglcontrol.com/" target="_blank" rel="noopener">Weigl Control</a> makes solid equipment, and the goal here is appreciation, not deconstruction.
+This is a hobbyist exercise in engineering curiosity.
+The ProCommander4 is a thoughtfully designed piece of show control hardware, and the goal here is to understand and appreciate how it's put together.
+It is not a competitive analysis, not an attempt to replicate or undermine Weigl's product, and not a criticism of their engineering. <a href="https://www.weiglcontrol.com/" target="_blank" rel="noopener">Weigl Control</a> makes solid equipment, and this post exists out of respect for that.

 The fact that <a href="https://www.motalab.com/showforge" target="_blank" rel="noopener">Showforge</a> — the companion show programming software — is macOS-only and requires a USB-C hardware dongle key at $1,300.00 each is another matter, which I'll refrain from sharing my thoughts on. 🙃